Pacifist Japan unveils unprecedented $320 bln military build-up | Law-Order

 - Japan

-"Russia's invasion of Ukraine is a serious violation of laws that forbid the use of force and has shaken the foundations of the international order," Japan said in the national security paper.
-"The strategic challenge posed by China is the biggest Japan has ever faced," it added.
+"Russia's invasion of Ukraine is a serious violation of laws that forbid the use of force and has shaken the foundations of the international order," the paper said.
+"The strategic challenge posed by China is the biggest Japan has ever faced," it added, also noting that Beijing had not ruled out using force to bring Taiwan under its control.

-Unthinkable under past administrations, the rapid arming of Japan, which already hosts U.S. forces, including a carrier strike group and a Marine expeditionary force, has the backing of most voters, according to opinion polls.
-Some surveys put support as high as 70% of voters.
-Kishida's plan will double defence outlays to about 2% of gross domestic product over the next five years and increase the defence ministry's share to around a tenth of all public spending.
-It will also make Japan the world's third-biggest military spender after the United States and China, based on current budgets.
+Meeting Japan-Taiwan Exchange Association Chairman Mitsuo Ohashi in Taipei on Friday, Taiwan President Tsai Ing-wen said she expected greater defence cooperation with Japan.
+"We look forward to Taiwan and Japan continuing to create new cooperation achievements in various fields such as national defence and security, the economy, trade, and industrial transformation," the presidential office cited Tsai as saying.

-The five-year spending roadmap did not come with a detailed plan for how Kishida's administration would pay for it, as ruling Liberal Democratic Party lawmakers continue to discuss whether to raise taxes or borrow money. ($1 = 135.5300 yen)
+UKRAINE LESSON "The Ukraine war has shown us the necessity of being able to sustain a fight, and that is something Japan has not so far been prepared for," said Toshimichi Nagaiwa, a retired Air Self-Defense Force general.
+"Japan is making a late start, it is like we are 200 metres behind in a 400-metre sprint," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)